getdreams/kafka-backup/docs/offset_backup_issue.md

 There is another approach that could minimize the risk of offsets and messages back-ups being out of sync.

-By implementing simple consumer that will read the internal topic ``__consumer_offsets`` we can get a similarly continuous image off offset commits as for messages.
+By implementing a simple consumer that reads the internal topic ``__consumer_offsets`` we can get a similarly continuous image of offset commits as for messages.
 The problems to overcome would be:
 - aggregating all consumer groups to single file per topic partition - this would probably lead to changing offset backup structure because we are preserving all offset history to allow restoring to point in time
 - under the heavy load with many consumers probably few nodes would be required to process all messages